 - Unemployment Rate: 4.4%

-Georgia is among the most affordable states, making Atlanta a great Southern city for singles and young professionals alike.
-Though the cost of living in Atlanta is higher than the U.S. average—this is balanced by the city’s median annual household income being over $10,000 higher than the state’s average—and groceries and utilities tend to be more affordable here, as well.
+Georgia is among the most affordable states, making Atlanta a great Southern city for young adults.
+Though the cost of living in Atlanta is higher than the U.S. average, groceries and utilities tend to be more affordable here, and the city’s median annual household income is over $10,000 higher than the state’s average.
 Plus, due to the low unemployment rate and abundant jobs in Atlanta, ATL is known as the best city to start a career.
-Atlanta residents can find employment with manufacturing companies like InComm Payments and HD Supply.
-Or join other major industries like education, technology, and health IT.
+Atlanta residents can find employment with technology companies like InComm Payments and distribution companies like HD Supply—or join other major industries like education, aerospace and health IT.
 Outside the workplace, Georgia’s capital city has plenty of things to do for young adults!
 Cheer on one of the many Atlanta sports teams like the Atlanta Braves (MLB), Atlanta Dream (WNBA), and Atlanta Hawks (NBA).
 Learn about Dr. King’s work and impact on society as you wander through exhibits in Freedom Hall at The King Center.
 For nightlife in Atlanta, catch a live concert at the Tabernacle, or choose from over 120 whiskeys at The Southern Gentleman.

 Austin, TX